 The notice convening the General Meeting has to be published at least 30 days prior to the General Meeting in the Belgian Official Gazette (Belgisch Staatsblad) and in a newspaper that is published nation-wide in Belgium and in media that can be reasonably relied upon for the dissemination of information within the EEA in a manner ensuring fast access to such information on a non-discriminatory basis.
 A publication in a nation-wide newspaper is not needed for the annual General Meeting taking place on the date, hour and place indicated in the Belgian Articles of Association if the agenda is limited to the treatment of the financial statements, the annual report of the Belgian Board, the remuneration report and the report of the statutory auditor, the discharge from liability of the directors and statutory auditor, and the remuneration of directors.
-In addition to this publication, the notice has to be distributed at least 30 days prior to the meeting via the normal publication means that we use for the publication of press releases and regulated information.
+In addition to this publication of press releases and regulated information.
 The term of 30 days prior to the General Meeting for the publication and distribution of the convening notice can be reduced to 17 days for a second meeting if, as the case may be, the applicable quorum for the meeting is not reached at the first meeting, the date of the second meeting was mentioned in the notice for the first meeting and no new item is put on the agenda of the second meeting.
 See also further below under "-Quorum and Voting Requirements."